-Based on 7,964,234 shares of common stock outstanding as of June 30, 2018, the conversion of redeemable convertible preferred stock outstanding as of June 30, 2018 into an aggregate of 12,385,154 shares of common stock upon the completion of this offering, the conversion of our convertible notes (assuming conversion of \$12.5 million principal amount and accrued interest of our 2017 convertible notes as of June 30, 2018 at a conversion price of \$5.00 per share and the conversion of \$33.8 million principal amount and accrued interest of our 2018 convertible notes as of June 30, 2018 at a conversion price of \$11.20 per share-the actual conversion price will be equal to 80% of the initial public offering price of our common stock in this offering), the issuance of 9,000,000 shares of common stock in this offering, the issuance of 500,000 shares of common stock in this offering, the issuance of 500,000 shares of redeemable convertible preferred stock outstanding as of June 30, 2018 and no exercise of the underwriters' option to purchase additional shares and no exercise of options, there will be 35,365,855 shares of common stock into common stock upon the closing of this offering, the conversion of our convertible notes, and the exercise of warrants, we had approximately 90 record holders of our common stock.
+Based on 7,964,234 shares of common stock outstanding as of June 30, 2018, the conversion of redeemable convertible preferred stock outstanding as of June 30, 2018 into an aggregate of 12,385,154 shares of common stock upon the completion of this offering, the conversion of our convertible notes (assuming conversion of \$12.5 million principal amount and accrued interest of our 2017 convertible notes as of June 30, 2018 at a conversion price of \$5.00 per share and the conversion of \$33.8 million principal amount and accrued interest of our 2018 convertible notes as of June 30, 2018 at a conversion price of \$ shares of common stock in this offering), the issuance of shares of common stock in this offering, and no exercise of the underwriters' option to purchase additional shares and no exercise of options or warrants, there will be shares of common stock into common stock upon the closing of this offering.
+As of June 30, 2018, assuming the conversion of all outstanding redeemable convertible preferred stock into common stock upon the closing of this offering and the conversion of our convertible notes, we had approximately 90 record holders of our common stock.